Stuycs-K/final-project-10-ahmeds-haquer/WORKLOG.md

 ## 6/1/23
 I debugged transfer because there was a bug again because sometimes it transferred when it didn't have to.
 I added a VICTORY mode that resets the game.
 Also fixed the random  tube generator Played through the game one time and it worked.
-### 6/9/23
+## 6/9/23
 Changed solve to work in all cases.
 Fixed ifPossible because it prevented users from clicking the number 7.
 Created a victory page.
 Created a way to restart.

+## 6/10/23
+Updated README.
+Changed the numSelect screen to put the different numbers in circles.
+Fixed spacing for text in numSelect mode and drawEmptier.
+Worked on victory screen.
 ## Ramisa Haque

 ### 5/22/23